ucsc-browser/assemblyHubEx/README.md

 This repository has an example assembly hub, and outlines some steps used to create the assembly hub.
-It also shows how GitHub is the kind of server that allows byte-range requests needed to access the binary indexed files that exist hubs.
+It also shows how GitHub is the kind of server that allows byte-range requests needed to access the binary indexed files that exist in hubs.

 Resource on assembly hubs:
 http://genomewiki.ucsc.edu/index.php/Assembly_Hubs